 192.168.0.1 wireless network setting and connection wizard

-IP address 192.168.0.1 is the address of some home-use broadband router, it’s mainly the default value of a variety of D-Link and Netgear model routers.
-And you can change it by using the network router management console at any time.
+IP address 192.168.0.1 is the address of some home-use broadband router, it’s mainly the default value of a variety of D-Link and Netgear routers.
+And you can change it by using the router management console at any time.
 192.168.0.1 is a private IPv4 network address.
-Home-use router can use it to set up the default gateway.
-In this router, you can access its management console through a web browser at http://192.168.0.1.
-If routers or any computer of any brand on the local network get some problem, you can use this address or similar private IPv4 address(eg, 192.168.1.1) to solve it.
-It is suggested that any IP address on the network, only one piece of equipment to use 192.168.0.1, in order to avoid address conflicts.
+Home-use routers can be configured to use this address as their default gateway, which also means router login address.
+In the router, you can access its management console through a web browser at http://192.168.0.1.
+If routers or any computer of any brand on the local network get some problems, you can login to this address or similar private IPv4 address(eg, 192.168.1.1, 10.0.0.1 or 192.168.2.1) to solve it.
+It is suggested that only one piece of equipment is allowed to use 192.168.0.1 in the local network in order to avoid address conflicts.

 Why can’t I get access to 192.168.0.1?

 Do you want to get access to your router?
 If yes, please identify whether your computer’s gateway is 192.168.0.1.
 The step is open CMD and type: ipconfig/all, or use this command: ping 192.168.0.1 -t.
 If the gateway address is 192.168.0.1 and it still can’t display the login window, perhaps it’s because the network port is not specified or there is a firewall.

 The ping command is a commonly used DOS command and it is used to detect whether the network is connected and the network speed is fast or not.

 While in wireless router setup process we often use the ping command.
 If your router address is 192.168.0.1, click ‘Run’ (or use the key combination win + r) and enter CMD and then hit OK.
 Then enter ping 192.168.0.1, if the result returns timeout, it illustrates the network is disconnected or losing packages, it also means your computer can not connect to the router.